emilyjspencer/Notes/JavaScript/fetching_data.md

   ```
 If the promise is fulfilled, the first argument of then() will be called
 If the promise is rejected, the second argument will be called.
-The fulfillment value is an object containing :
+The fulfillment value is a response object consisting of :
 * data
-* status
+* status e.g. 200
 * statusText
 * headers
+* request

 Axios can also make mutliple requests simultaneously by passing an array of arguments to the axios.all() method
 This returns a single promise object that resolves only when all arguments passed as an array have resolved.